stelijahsoftware/marelias-contacts/README.md

-# OpenContacts for Android Forked from [https://gitlab.com/sultanahamer/OpenContacts](https://gitlab.com/sultanahamer/OpenContacts)
+# Mar-Elias OpenContacts for Android Forked from [https://gitlab.com/sultanahamer/OpenContacts](https://gitlab.com/sultanahamer/OpenContacts)

 Privacy to your contacts.